 - Drivers of other vehicles

 The driver at fault may also receive some compensation, but to a lesser extent.
 The details can vary between states and territories.
-For example, in the ACT, CTP was recently replaced by Motor Accident Injuries (MAI) insurance, which covers all people injured in a motor accident, regardless of fault, for up to 5 years.
+For example, in the ACT, Motor Accident Injuries (MAI) Insurance covers all people injured in a motor accident, regardless of fault, for up to 5 years.